khoroshe/squeezenet/README.md

 #### Results

 A number of design exploration around the optimal learning rate, fc layer usage and preferred image size was carried out.
-It was found that all models train properly with Adam optimizer and initil learing rates between 1E-4 - 5E-5.
+It was found that all models train properly with Adam optimizer and initial learing rates between 1E-4 - 5E-4.
 Also it was found that using larger image sizes (224x224x3) and ImageNet-like preprocessing was beneficial in terms of the validation accuracy as shown below.
 The inclusion of the fully connected Linear layer provided marginal improvement in "vanilla, 224x224x3" case.

 | Design & Preprocessing | Validation Loss | Validation Accuracy
 | --- | --- | --- |